apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 The purpose of `Syncable` interface is to provide guarantees that data is written to a filesystem for both visibility and durability.

-It's presence is an explicit declaration of an Object Stream's ability to meet those guarantees.
+*SYNC-1*: An `OutputStream` which implements `Syncalbe` is making an explicit declaration of an that it can meet those guarantees. meet those guarantees.

-The interface MUST NOT be declared as implemented by an `OutputStream` unless those guarantees can be met.
+*SYNC-2*: The interface MUST NOT be declared as implemented by an `OutputStream` unless those guarantees can be met.

 The `Syncable` interface has been implemented by other classes than subclasses of `OutputStream`, such as `org.apache.hadoop.io.SequenceFile.Writer`.

-*The fact that a class implements `Syncable` does not guarantee that `extends OutputStream` holds.*
+*SYNC-3* The fact that a class implements `Syncable` does not guarantee that `extends OutputStream` holds.

+That is, for any class `C`: `(C instanceof Syncable)` does not imply `(C instanceof OutputStream)`

-This specification only covers the required behavior of `ObjectStream` subclasses which implement `Syncable`.
+This specification only covers the required behavior of `OutputStream` subclasses which implement `Syncable`.

+*SYNC-4:* The return value of `FileSystem.create(Path)` is an instance of `FSDataOutputStream`.

+*SYNC-5:* `FSDataOutputStream implements Syncable`

+SYNC-5 and SYNC-1 imply that all output streams which can be created with `FileSystem.create(Path)` must support the semantics of `Syncable`.
+Any inspection of the Hadoop codebase will make clear that this is demonstrably not true, therefore these declarations SYNC-1 and SYNC-2 are demonstrably false.

+Put differently: *callers cannot rely on the presence of the interface as evidence that the semantics of `Syncable` are supported*.
+Instead they should be dynamically probed for using the `StreamCapabilities` interface, where available.

 ### <a name="Syncable.hflush"></a>`Syncable.hflush()`

 Flush out the data in client's user buffer.
 After the return of this call, new readers will see the data.
-The `hflush()` operation does not many any guarantees as to durability.
+The `hflush()` operation does contain guarantees as to the durability of the data. only is visibility.
 Thus implementations may cache the written data in memory —visible to all, but not yet persisted.

 #### Preconditions